JessicaDeCunha/Building-the-Blockchain/POA_Development_Chain/Installation_guide.md

 ### My Crypto

-1. Open your browser and navigate to the downloads page at https://download.mycrypto.com/.
-Here you will download MyCrypto based on your operating system
+1. Open your browser and navigate to the downloads page at https://download.mycrypto.com/; download the appropriate version to your operating system.

 ## Launching the Chain